Pseudoduality and Complex Geometry in Sigma Models: Pseudoduality on K a hler Manifolds

 where we defined $\bar{\Lambda}_{\bar{b}}^{\bar{a}} = \Gamma_{\bar{b}\bar{c}}^{\bar{a}} \bar{\Lambda}^{\bar{c}}$ and $\Lambda_{b}^{a} = \Gamma_{bc}^{a} \Lambda^{c}$.
 Taking exterior derivatives of (\ref{equation20}) and (\ref{equation21}) with the accompanying Cartan's second structural equations (\ref{equation12}) and (\ref{equation13}) yield the curvature relations

 It is obvious that covariant derivatives of curvatures disappear by means of (\ref{equation20}) and (\ref{equation21}), which bring about the conclusion that manifolds at which sigma models based must be dual symmetric spaces obeying the results found in \cite{alvarez1, msarisaman1}.
+Consequently we determined that both cases yield the same results that pseudoduality does not allow the presence of torsions and manifolds are required to be symmetric spaces with opposite curvatures.
+Pseudoduality could be performed between (anti)holomorphic spaces or switch the holomorphicity.